MLB offers players 80% of prorated salaries, 72-game season

 Before the new coronavirus caused opening day to be pushed back from March 26, salaries had been set to total $4 billion.
 Each side includes an additional $50 million postseason pool.

-Players have insisted they receive 100% of their prorated salaries, the terms the sides agreed to in March,but that agreement was contingent on fans having access to stadiums.
-MLB told the union that playing in empty ballparks without gate revenue would cause a loss of $640,000 for each additional gameplayed and that teams can’t afford full.
+Players have insisted they receive 100% of their prorated salaries, the terms the sides agreed to in March.
+But MLB told the union that playing in empty ballparks without gate revenue would cause a loss of $640,000 for each additional gameplayed and that teams can’t afford full.
 The union has said it doubts MLB’s figures but has not received sufficient financial disclosure to make a full evaluation.

 Manfred has threatened to unilaterally call for a schedule of about 50 games if teams must pay 100% prorated salaries.
 That would guarantee just under $1.25 billion – close to the new offer without the postseason portion.
 If Manfred goes with a one-sided plan, the union likely would file a grievance and hope an arbitrator would award money damages.